 MLPs typically operate toll road or fee-based business models.
 Just as the company that owns the toll-road makes a set fee per mile driven, regardless of the cost of the car, MLPs earn a set fee for each barrel of oil, cubic foot of natural gas, or ton of coal that is processed, transported, or stored, regardless of the cost of the hydrocarbon.
 (At Alerian, we call this the Honda Civic/Aston Martin example, named for the cars driven by two of our founders.)
 This is because MLPs typically do not own the oil or gas, just as the toll road does not own any cars.
 MLPs generally sign long-term contracts (5 to 50 years in length) with their customers, which makes for a very stable business.

 Extending this example, the MLP revenue equation is fairly simple.
 It’s just price multiplied by volume.
 On the price side, a federal agency sets the fee charged by interstate liquids pipelines, and the fee increases with inflation.
-On the volume side, energy demand growth in the US is expected to increase by 0.3% through 2040.
+On the volume side, energy demand in the US is fairly inelastic and only expected to increase by 5% from 2016 through 2040.
+Translated to an annual basis, this growth is relatively flat.

-A small number of MLPs are E&P companies.
-Typically, these MLPs will buy older, more mature oil and gas wells that are still producing energy.
+A small number of MLPs are Production and Mining companies.
+Typically, these MLPs own either coal mines or older, more mature oil and gas wells that are still producing energy.
 Profits depend on how much energy they produce and the prices for which it can be sold, exposing them to fluctuations in commodity prices.
-Frequently, E&P MLPs use financial tools called options or hedges to lock in specific prices for a certain amount of time.

 How Investors Make Money With MLPs